Book reviews by

 10. Shooting an Elephant and Other Essays (1950) – A collection of Orwell’s essays on a wide range of topics, including politics, literature, and language.

-In this vivid and gritty memoir, George Orwell recounts his experiences of living in poverty in two of Europe’s most famous cities.
+In this vivid and gritty memoir, George Orwell recounts his impoverished experiences in two of Europe’s most famous cities.

 Along the way, he encounters a cast of colorful characters, including pimps, prostitutes, and thieves, all struggling to survive in a harsh and unforgiving world.